-Office Manager Rachele Ryan joined the Telling Room in the fall of 2016, after moving to Portland from Brooklyn, New York.
+Office Manager / Development Assistant Rachele Ryan joined the Telling Room in the fall of 2016, after moving to Portland from Brooklyn, New York.
 She combines over five years of administrative experience with a history of writing-based volunteer work: in the past, she has been a mentor for Girls Write Now and the PEN American Center Prison Writing Program.
 Rachele graduated from Sarah Lawrence and recently completed her M.F.A. in fiction at Warren Wilson College.
 When not at work, she enjoys tackling ambitious cooking projects with her husband, learning the flute, and exploring her new city with her dog, Olive.

-Development Manager Sarah Schneider holds a B.F.A. in Creative Writing from the University of Maine at Farmington and has studied towards her M.F.A. at Vermont College of Fine Arts.
+Development Director Sarah Schneider holds a B.F.A. in Creative Writing from the University of Maine at Farmington and has studied towards her M.F.A. at Vermont College of Fine Arts.
 For over nine years, she was the Grants & External Affairs Manager at Maine Family Planning and worked most recently at the Maine Women’s Fund as their Development Coordinator.
 She remains optimistic that she will someday finish writing a biography of her cousin Doris Cochran, who was an avid weaver and pioneering herpetologist at the Smithsonian.
 Sarah lives in Portland with her husband and their young daughter.